 1. Lakhori $$$

 A meal at Lakhori, the only fine dining restaurant in Old Delhi, is a special experience.
-The restaurant is located in Haveli Dharampura, a beautifully restored haveli built in the 1800s that is now a boutique hotel.
+The restaurant is located in Haveli Dharampura, a beautifully restored haveli built in the 1800s that is now one of Delhi’s best boutique hotels.
 The restaurant is gorgeous – the restoration kept the original architectural and Mughal design elements.
 The property was awarded UNESCO’s Asia-Pacific Award for Cultural Heritage Conservation.

 The menu is inspired by traditional Mughal cuisine and the street food Old Delhi is famous for.
 Food and service are very good, but the real star is the exquisite haveli, and that is what you are really paying for when you dine here.
 Since 99% of Old Delhi’s havelis are completely dilapidated, this is probably your only chance to experience one up close.